GarinJTanner/mysql-usa-mapping/README.md

 A table of multipolygon 'blobs.'
 Using latitude and longitude coordinates, these blobs draw the outline of counties.

 ## Usergen
-Creates a table of random people.
+Creates a table of fake people.
 It will contain only a name, IP address and zip code until you run the next script.

 ## gps_from_zip
 Using the zip code, this procedure will assign a city, state, county and latitude/longitude coordinates to each user.